EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/05-Optimization/04-batching-padding/Batching_Padding_Process.md

 ---

-## Steps to Implement Batching and Padding
+## Steps to Implement Batching and Padding for VITS TTS

 ### 1. Define a Custom Dataset
-Create a dataset class that returns variable-length sequences.
+Create a dataset class that returns variable-length sequences specific to VITS TTS.

 ### 2. Implement a Collate Function
 Define a custom collate function to pad sequences to the same length within a batch.